OyelekeOlayemi/Railways-ChatBot/README.md

 ```python
 pip install chatterbot
 ```
+### You must have active internet connection for this code to work as it use google speech recognition system in background to recognize your voice input.

 ### For this code to work you can either use Anaconda Jupyter Notebook or Anaconda Spyder IDE
 - If you use Jupyter notebook IDE then use code inside folder Railways_bot_Jupyter_code.